philrz/super/docs/formats/csup.md

 That said, the layout is
-flexible enough that an implementation may optimize the data layout with additional passes or by writing the output to multiple files then merging them together (or even leaving the Super Columnar entity as separate files).
+flexible enough that an implementation may optimize the data layout with additional passes or by writing the output to multiple files then merging them together (or even leaving the CSUP entity as separate files).

 {{% /tip %}}